Geovanny-Argueta/Wazuh-SIEM-Virtualbox-Installation/README.md

 ### Architecture Used in This Lab: In this lab, we are using the **All-in-One deployment architecture**.
 The **Wazuh server**, **Wazuh indexer**, and **Wazuh dashboard** are installed on the **same Ubuntu Linux server, t**his approach is ideal for learning, testing, and demonstrating Wazuh features without the complexity of a distributed environment.

+Let’s proceed with the Wazuh installation on the virtual machine.
+First, power on the VM.
+Once it starts, log in using your credentials.
+Then, update the system by running the following command:
+- **sudo apt update**
+You will be prompted to enter your password (the same one used to log in).
+After that, the system will begin updating the package lists.